-You’re definitely not alone if you feel close to being crushed, demoralised and emotionally emptied out by all of the above.
-We’re all doing our best to hang on in there.
-And as my neighbour said to me just yesterday, “the only way out is to get through it.”
+You’re definitely not alone if you feel crushed, demoralised and emotionally emptied out by the multiple whammies of pandemic, recession, war and climate emergency – plus of course your concerns for your own life and loved ones.
+We’re all doing our best to hang on in there and get through it.

-But how to ‘hang in there’ and ‘get though it’ when our physical and mental resources are stretched by months of uncertainty, fear and worry?
+But how to ‘hang in there’ and ‘get though it’ when our physical and mental resources are already stretched to their limits by the last couple of years of uncertainty, fear and worry?
 Five element acupuncture in the 21st century draws on the deep experience of centuries of understanding of the body and mind.
 Here are five ways the five element traditions of healing can help you find the strength and resilience you need in the here and now.

 1: Five element acupuncture is all about you.

 Some of my patients don’t want to talk beyond the bare minimum.
 Others need to talk everything out to reach an understanding in their own minds of what’s going on.
 Patient after patient tells me that they see me and my treatment room a safe place to describe what they’re going through, to ‘vent’ and express their frustration.